ocaml/ocaml.org/data/news/multicore/multicore-2020-03.md

 * [ocaml-multicore/ocaml-multicore#240](https://github.com/ocaml-multicore/ocaml-multicore/pull/240)
   Proposed implementation of threads in terms of Domain and Atomic

-  A new implementation of the `Threads` library for use with the new `Domain` and [`Atomic`](/api/Atomic.html) modules in Multicore OCaml has been proposed.
-This builds Dune 2.4.0 which in turn makes it useful to build other packages.
+  A new implementation of the `Threads` library (for use with the new `Domain` and [`Atomic`](/api/Atomic.html) modules in Multicore OCaml) has been proposed.
+This builds Dune 2.4.0, which in turn makes it useful to build other packages.
 This PR is open for review.

 * [ocaml-multicore/safepoints-cmm-mach](https://github.com/anmolsahoo25/ocaml-multicore/tree/safepoints-cmm-mach)
   Better safe points for OCaml